Leeds Arts University has exchange agreements with other universities across Europe (Erasmus+) and worldwide, for example in the USA and Hong Kong.

 If you are from a partner university and you would like to spend a semester in the vibrant northern city of Leeds, please see 'How can I apply?' below.

-If your home institution does not have a formal partnership with Leeds College of Art, you can apply to study with us as a Visiting Student.
+If your home institution does not have a formal partnership with Leeds Arts University, you can apply to study with us as a Visiting Student.
 Please apply using the Incoming Visiting Student Application Form.
 Please note that Visiting Students are charged the international tuition fee on a pro rata basis.
 Contact the International Office for further information.

-If you are a current Leeds College of Art student interested in an international opportunity, please see:
+If you are a current Leeds Arts University student interested in an international opportunity, please see:

 Erasmus+ Exchange Links for information on exchanges in Europe